 - Discrimination is statistically reported to be an ongoing problem in rental markets.
 If you aren’t comfortable making tenant choices that avoid discrimination, you can be at risk of being reported – because applicants may know the signs.

 - Hiring a property management company to shield you from making the above mistakes – only to have the company take all the profits and do an indifferent job that may actually lose tenants.

-Renting may sound at first like an easy and quick solution to an inherited house, but it can be a complex process.
-Consider your options and honestly assess your capabilities for starting out as a landlord before committing to renting.
+Renting may initially sound like an easy and quick solution to an inherited house, but it can be a complex process.
+Consider your options and assess your capabilities for starting out as a landlord before committing to renting.